Board of Directors

 Grants Manager | California HealthCare Foundation | Oakland, Calif.

-She has been involved in both National GMN and the Northern California Regional Chapter of GMN for over 6 years.
-She recently served as the Northern California Regional GMN Chair, and previously was Co-Chair, and has been an active Steering Committee member.
+She has been involved in GMN since 2007, with her current service as Board of Director, and her participation with the Northern California Regional Chapter.
+She served as the Northern California Regional GMN Chair from 2010-2014, and is an active regional steering committee member.

 Sara Davis joined The William and Flora Hewlett Foundation in 2011 as the director of the Grants Management Department.
 In this role, she is responsible for ensuring that grantmaking operations, systems and data support the mission and strategic goals of the Foundation.
 The Grants Management team focuses on building efficiency and quality in Foundation operations and streamlining internal processes and associated communication.
 The team is also responsible for grant compliance, making sure that the Foundation adheres to legal requirements for private foundations and to related best practices in the field.

-She currently serves as Co-Chair for the Membership Committee of the Northern California Grantmakers Association.
+She is also a member of the Board of Directors for the Northern California Grantmakers Association.
 Sara came to Hewlett from the Adobe Foundation, where she managed foundation finance, operations, and their global grants programs.
 Her previous work experience includes leadership positions in philanthropy and the nonprofit sector with Kaiser Permanente Northern California Community Benefit programs and with the Napa Valley Vintners Association.